Weak optimal transport with unnormalized kernels

 and so

 Therefore, if $\inf f < \mathcal{I}_c(\mu,\nu) -\sup_{u\in \X, v\in \Y} G(2F(u,v))-1$, then

 and so $f$ can be dropped from the supremum in \eqref{eq:dualityL1}.
 We thus conclude that the supremum in \eqref{eq:dualityL1} can be restricted to functions $f$ bounded from below by $a$.
 In the case, where $G$ is non-increasing, this lower bound can be improved.
-Indeed, if $f(y_0)<0$ for some $y_0 \in \Y$, then for all $\lambda >0$ it holds
+Indeed, if $f(y_0)<0$ for some $y_0 \in \Y$, then for all $\lambda >0$ one has

 as $\lambda \to +\infty$.
 So the supremum in \eqref{eq:dualityL1} can be restricted in this case to nonnegative functions.